Discovery and development of gliflozins: Drug development

 Phlorizin consists of glucose moiety and two aromatic rings (aglycone moiety) joined by an alkyl spacer.
 Initially, phlorizin was isolated for treatment of fever and infectious diseases, particularly malaria.
 According to Michael Nauck and his partners, studies were made in the 1950s on phlorizin that showed that it could block sugar transport in the kidney, small intestine, and a few other tissues.
 In the early 1990s, sodium/glucose cotransporter 2 was fully characterized, so the mechanism of phlorizin became of real interest.
 In later studies it was said that sugar-blocking effects of phlorizin was due to inhibition of the sodium/glucose cotransporter proteins.

 Most of the reported SGLT-2 inhibitors are glucoside analogs that can be tracked to the o-aryl glucoside found in the nature.
 The problem with using o-glucosides as SGLT-2 inhibitors is instability that can be tracked to degradation by β-glucosidase in the small intestine.
 Because of that, o-glucosides given orally have to be prodrug esters.
 These prodrugs go through changes in the body leading to carbon–carbon bond between the glucose and the aglycone moiety so c-glucoside are formed from the o-glucosides.
 C-glucosides have a different pharmacokinetic profile than o-glucosides (e.g. half-life and duration of action) and are not degraded by the β-glucosidase.
 The first discovered c-glucoside was the drug dapagliflozin.
 Dapagliflozin was the first highly selective SGLT-2-inhibitor approved by the European Medicines Agency.
-All SGLT-2 inhibitors in clinical development are prodrugs that have to be converted to its active ‘A’ form for activity.
+All SGLT-2 inhibitors in clinical development are prodrugs that have to be converted to its active 'A' form for activity.

 T-1095

 Because Phlorizin is a nonselective inhibitor with poor oral bioavailability, a phlorizin derivative was synthesised and called T-1095.
 T-1095 is a methyl carbonate prodrug that is absorbed into the circulation when given orally, and is rapidly converted in the liver to the active metabolite T-1095A.
 By inhibiting SGLT-1 and SGLT-2, urinary glucose excretion increased in diabetic animals.
 T-1095 did not proceed in clinical development, probably because of the inhibition of SGLT-1 but non-selective SGLT inhibitors may also block glucose transporter 1 (GLUT-1).
 Because 90% of filtered glucose is reabsorbed through SGLT-2, research has focused specifically on SGLT-2.
-Inhibition of SGLT-1 may also lead to the genetic disease glucose-galactose malabsorption, which is characterized by severe diarrhea.
+Inhibition of SGLT-1 may also mimic the genetic disease glucose-galactose malabsorption, which is characterized by severe diarrhea.